-Cleopatra laid back on her divan after a luxurious milk and honey bath, sipped her honey tea and contemplated the mysteries of nature.
+Cleopatra laid back on her divan after a luxurious milk and honey bath, sipped her tea, and contemplated the mysteries of nature.
 The birds.
 The bees.
 How honey could make her skin feel so soft and her food so delicious.
-In fact the queen of the hive was held in such high esteem that the honeybee was chosen as a royal symbol in ancient Egypt.
-Napoleon also chose the honeybee to adorn his personal crest, and like the honeybee he buzzed from one nubile flower to another.
+In fact, the queen of the hive was held in such high esteem that the honeybee was chosen as a royal symbol in ancient Egypt.
+Napoleon also chose it to adorn his personal crest, and like the honeybee, he buzzed from one nubile flower to another.

-Throughout history great beauties have shared Cleopatra’s secret.
+Throughout history, great beauties have shared Cleopatra’s secret.
 They discovered that honey is a humectant that attracts and retains moisture.
-Comtesse du Barry (the infamous last mistress of Louis XV) applied honey as a facial mask.
-Queen Anne of England used a honey and oil concoction to keep her long hair lustrous and thick.
-And Chinese women have been using a blend of honey and ground orange seeds to keep their skin blemish free.
+Comtesse du Barry (the infamous last mistress of Louis XV) applied it as a facial mask.
+Queen Anne of England used it with an oil concoction to keep her long hair lustrous and thick.
+And Chinese women have been using a blend of honey and ground orange seeds to keep their skin blemish-free.
 Like liquid gold it trickles through the Bible: In Exodus 3:8 Moses led his people into “a good land flowing with milk and honey.”
-The Greeks and Romans considered honey a food fit for the gods.
+The Greeks and Romans considered it a food fit for the gods.
 Julius Cesar wrote of the Honey of Narbonne in his dispatches from Gaul.
 And in the 17th-century European settlers brought their beloved honeybees to New England where the native Indians named them, “White Man’s Flies.”

 Bees rule.
 The fuzzy flyer is likely the only insect that produces food universally eaten by humans.
 Natural honey comes in a range of colors from white and amber to black-red and dark green, all according to the plants from which the bees drew nectar.
 Foods that claim to be sweetened by honey rather than by sugar ring with a nutritious cachet.
-Whether by comb, chunk or liquid, honey is ripe with minerals, B-complex vitamins and amino acids.
-And research is underway to extract some of honey’s unique properties and blend them with alphahydroxy acid for new age moisturizers.
+Whether by comb, chunk, or liquid, it is ripe with minerals, B-complex vitamins, and amino acids.
+And research is underway to extract some of its unique properties and blend them with alpha hydroxy acid for new age moisturizers.
 Exfoliating AHA’s are often irritating, while honey is an anti-irritant.

-Because its taste is luscious in the mouth, honey has become a part of our loving language: Honey pot.
-Sugar pie honey bunch.
+Because its taste is luscious in the mouth, it has become a part of our loving language: Honey pot.
+Sugarpie, honeybunch.
 Honeybun.
 And after the wedding can there be a moon without honey.
 But what are the words that you most want to hear when you’re in the mood for love: “Hi honey, I’m home.”

 1. Mix 1 cup honey with ½ cup butter and cinnamon to taste as a topping for toast or waffles.